Gaza hospital director held at notorious Israeli military detention center, recently released detainees say

 His family had issued appeals for his whereabouts following his arrest.
 Former detainees of Sde Teiman, a shadowy military base in Israel’s Negev desert near the Gaza border, say the doctor and other medics from the Kamal Adwan raid are being held there.

 Two Palestinian prisoners released this weekend from the facility said they saw Abu Safiya at the prison, and another former detainee said he heard Abu Safiya’s name being read out.
 CNN cannot independently verify their accounts.
-CNN has reached out to the Israeli military to confirm whether Abu Safiya is being held at the facility.
+The Israeli military has not confirmed to CNN whether Abu Safiya is being held at the facility.

 Ahmad Al Sayyed Saleem, 18, said a doctor from the Abu Safiya family was brought into the prison on Saturday.
 Saleem, who is from northern Gaza and said he knew Dr. Abu Safiya, was detained 42 days ago at an Israeli checkpoint when he evacuated northern Gaza and was on his way to Gaza City.